Year 1: Cherry and Elm 2020 - 2021

 Homework in Year 1

 At the moment homework will be given out on a Monday.
-It will be a list of spellings and handwriting.
+Homework is set on Class Dojos.
+This will include Maths and Spellings.

 Please can you help your child learn these spellings for a Friday spell check.